Goal of the Field Test – Coding Fun!

 - reasons for visit, such as prevention, family planning, general examination, etc. – Chapter A1

-- and for functioning and functioning related issues – Chapter II
+- functioning and functioning related issues – Chapter II

-The possibility to capture prevention and family planning, unspecified issues, social problems and information about activities and participation is a prerequisite to understand what happens in primary care from a patient perspective point of view.
+The possibility to capture prevention and family planning, social problems, examination and policy making (interventions) and information about activities and participation is a prerequisite to understand what happens in primary care from a patient perspective point of view.

 In addition to the 19 chapters that belong to the core of the classification, there are three additional chapters:

 - a chapter with regional extensions, codes based on the frequency of classes in national and regional primary care registrations – Chapter III,

 - a chapter with codes for emergency use with epidemiological importance for risk of (national or international) spreading of infections – Chapter IV and,

 - a chapter with extension codes – Chapter V. Extension Codes are provided as supplementary codes or additional positions to give more detail or meaning to the initial code, if so desired.
 The Extension Codes are not to be used without an initial code.